What to do in autumn

 Degas à l’Opéra at the Musée d’Orsay

 Throughout his life, Edgar Degas painted the Paris Opera.
-He studied it from every angle, analysed each aspect of it and made charcoal drawings and chalk drawings.
+He studied it from every angle, analyzed each aspect of it and made charcoal drawings and chalk drawings.
 However, no exhibition has ever before focused on the passion of this artist or the works that he produced on the subject… Finally this has been done, allowing you to revise your classics this autumn.

 When?
 24 September 2019 until 19 January 2020